Restore-A-Deck Wood Stain Review 4.6/5 (51)

 Restore A Deck Wood Stain Review

-Restore-A-Deck Semi-Transparent Review 2024
+Restore-A-Deck Semi-Transparent Review 2025

 This is our 6th Year for the review of the Restore-A-Deck Semi-Transparent Wood Stain.
 This review will be updated through the years with new pictures as the stain ages.
 In 2017, our first full year of using the Restore A Deck stain, we had no issues with performance and saved a tremendous amount of time with the ability to prep and stain on the same day.
-We will continue to offer the Restore A Deck Semi-Transparent Wood Stain as one of our go-to decking stains for the 2024 restoration season.
+We will continue to offer the Restore A Deck Semi-Transparent Wood Stain as one of our go-to decking stains for the 2025 restoration season.

 *We prefer the application to damp wood as it performs better and applies easier.

 Note: Restore-A-Deck Semi-Transparent Wood Stain can be applied to dry or damp wood.
-Applying to damp wood allows you the ability to prep and stain on the same day, saving you a tremendous amount of time.
+Applying to damp wood allows you to prep and stain on the same day, saving you a tremendous amount of time.

 Summary: Restore-A-Deck Semi-Transparent Wood Stain is an advanced, water-based, semi-transparent stain formulation designed to penetrate deep into wood pores for maximum protection and longevity.
 Restore-A-Deck Wood Stain protects the wood from harmful UV rays and damage caused by water penetration.
 Restore-A-Deck Semi-Transparent Wood Stain is safe to use, has a low odor, and is easy to clean up with soap and water.
 It is ideal for all wood types including pressure-treated pine, cedar, fir, or redwood.